gtpaulose/Price-Tracker/README.md

     }
 }
 ```
-The document contains all relevant information regarding a price fluctuation including timestamp, corresponding currency-pair, tracker settings and associated prices at the given time.
+The document contains all relevant information regarding price fluctuations including timestamp, corresponding currency-pair, tracker settings and associated prices at the given time.
 The document also details the delta in price variation in both absolute value and in percentage.
 The field `settings.price` will indicate which price value changed.

 _Note :- `diff.value` and `diff.percentage` will be negative in case of price decrease_